 The ever-elusive work-life balance is something that’s been chased for a long time, even by remote work veterans.
-Now, employees who were once commuting into the office five days each week are trying to find that balance while working remotely due to COVID-19.
+Now, as more companies offer remote roles, employees who were once commuting into the office five days each week are trying to find that balance while working remotely.

 Finding balance in a remote world adds more complexity to the struggle, so we’ve compiled some ideas you can use as you walk the fine line between work and home life.